Duke-Translational-Bioinformatics/kairx-deploy/README.md

 experimentation during Optimizely set up.

 ## Deployment
-We will be using a reverse proxy (NGINX) to expose our two sites on differing ports on an OIT VM (colab-sbx-64).
-Control will be port 6005 and intervention will be port 6004.
+Utilizing a reverse proxy (NGINX) to expose our two sites on differing ports on an OIT VM (colab-sbx-64).
+Control will be port 80 and intervention will be port 6004.

 #### Deploy Intervention